How to Play Machines

 You’ll need to navigate to the left-hand side menu and click on Labs, then Machines from your dashboard.

-This will take you to the Boxes line-up page, where you can find all controls required for you to play the Boxes.
-This includes VPN connection details and controls, Active and Retired Boxes, a to-do list, and more.
+This will take you to the Machines line-up page, where you can find all controls required for you to play the Machines.
+This includes VPN connection details and controls, Active and Retired Machines, a to-do list, and more.

 Machine difficulties